SATURDAY, Feb. 9

 Outstanding in Their Field

-Chad Heard, Hunter Farms; Jenni Harris, White Oak Pastures; Brandon Chonko, Grass Roots Farms
+Chad Hunter, Hunter Farms; Jenni Harris, White Oak Pastures; Brandon Chonko, Grass Roots Farms

 You asked for a superstar panel of livestock producers in Georgia and you got it!